CSC207-UofT/course-project-aarves/phase1/progress_report.md

 ## Specification ##

-[App name] is a location-browser app tailored to UofT students looking for places nearby the St. George Campus to grab food from, or study at.
+Bluepages is a location-browser app tailored to UofT students looking for places nearby the St. George Campus to grab food from, or study at.
 Users can share their opinions on places in the form of a review, and can also view what others think as well, thus helping them decide whether it's a place they'd like to visit.

 - To browse the app, users can either create an account, login, or continue as a guest (no account).